-Taking responsibly means we signed off on our commitment with the City of Sydney’s Sustainable Destination Programme on the 19th June 2018, to reach the Paris Agreement’s Goals.
+Taking responsibly means we signed off on our commitment with the City of Sydney’s Sustainable Destination Partnership on the 19th June 2018, to reach the Paris Agreement’s Goals.
 We have commenced monitoring our footprint since winter 2019, involve our staff to prevent waste, choose best-practice suppliers and invite guests to participate in conserving.

 Above all, we believe taking responsibility requires transparency.
 Only through quantifying our footprint can we honestly drive genuine change to reduce impacts.
 That is why we are one of the first hotels in the world to monitor resources in real-time and share updates hourly with guests and staff.
 Plus, we turn sustainability into a better guest experience by giving each guest My Green Butler, a free service that advises guests on wellness, how to improve their comfort, shares resource use feedback, offers energy and water-saving tips, whilst also detailing of our fundraising for nature.
 Guests see their impacts, can reduce them, and importantly enjoy a more fun authentic experience with personalised itineraries that share the best local secrets.
 Enjoy watching your progress using My Green Butler, and if you wish, join us to help take responsibility for tourism.